alfonx/valueR/README.md

 ## Development

-The basis of this package are R functions that we have used for our own access to our data and that we would like to make available to our users.
+This package emerged from our own analyses of VALUE market data using R that we would like to make available to our users.
 The package is still under development and we are happy to receive hints on enhancements to the functionality.

 ## Installation